stouffer/EvoGeoModules/manuscript/manuscript.md

 assembly.
 This does beg for future investigation of whether the importance of phylogenetic history decays at smaller spatial scale in host-parasite assemblages.

+Recently, @coel17nbp studied the factors that shape phylogenetic signal in bipartite interactions betweeen plants and mutualists.
+In contrast to our study, they used a Mantel test to compare the two trees; this is known to be lacking robustness [@harm10psp; @guil13dmt], which is what originally prompted the development of PACo [@balb13pnp] or ParaFit [@lege02sth].
+Leaving aside the relative merits of the various methods, they show that phylogenetic signal is expected to decrease when (1) dispersal probability increases (*i.e.* all locations share the same species) and (2) the probability of interactions is high (*i.e.* there is no loss of signal due to local interaction filtering).
+We argue that the probability of interaction should not be viewed as a system-wide measure, but rather be defined for each interaction ({@eq:linktunover}).
+When this is the case, we report no relationship between the probability of interaction, and its contribution to phylogenetic signal ({@fig:consistency}).

 Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions